President and Vice President Profiles

-Profiles for the Vice President's of British Canoeing.
+Profiles for the President and Vice Presidents of British Canoeing.

 Chris took up kayaking as a young teenager in the early 60’s with the West Yorkshire Canoe Club (WYCC).
 Paddling her Klepper Canvas folding canoe, she participated with WYCC in river trips, Slalom, White Water Racing, all both locally and further afield as well as sea surfing in Wales and the North Yorkshire coast.
 It was also with the WYCC she started to dabble in helping to organise Slalom events with early West Tanfield Slaloms.